jamesplease/react-request/README.md

 Features such as request deduplication and response caching can often save the developer of apps like these from headache and bugs.
-Although it is possible to implement these features imperatively, it requires that you write a bit of code that can be tedious to test.
+Although it is possible to implement these features imperatively, it requires that you write a bit of code, and that code can be tedious to test.

 A declarative API makes things a lot simpler for you, which is where React Request comes in.
 React Request is a backend-agnostic, declarative solution for HTTP